ABOUT US

 Working It Out (WIO) acknowledges the traditional owners of country throughout Tasmania, their diversity, histories and knowledge and their continuing connections to land and community.

-We also acknowledge LGBTIQ+ advocates, friends and allies whose courage and strengths have helped to make this a more just society for lesbian, gay, bisexual, transgender and intersex populations and their friends and families.
+We also acknowledge LGBTIQA+ advocates, friends and allies whose courage and strengths have helped to make this a more just society for lesbian, gay, bisexual, transgender and intersex populations and their friends and families.
 Their commitment to change, their resistance and courage to achieve justice has impacted on all of us to some degree.
 For some of us there is on-going hurt, anger or frustration.
 We are mindful of this in both the way we work and engage with others.

 LANGUAGE